AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 >
 >Dispatcher versions are independent of AEM.
 You may have been redirected to this page if you followed a link to the Dispatcher documentation that is embedded in the documentation for a previous version of AEM.

-Dispatcher is Adobe Experience Manager's caching and/or load balancing tool.
-Using AEM's Dispatcher also helps to protect your AEM server from attack.
-Therefore, you can increase the security of your AEM instance by using the Dispatcher in conjunction with an enterprise-class web server.
+Dispatcher is Adobe Experience Manager's caching and/or load balancing tool which can be used in conjunction with an enterprise-class web server.

-The process for deploying a Dispatcher is independent of the web server and the OS platform chosen:
+The process for deploying dispatcher is independent of the web server and the OS platform chosen:

 1. Learn about Dispatcher (this page).
 Also, see [frequently asked questions about dispatcher](https://helpx.adobe.com/experience-manager/using/dispatcher-faq.html).
 1. Install a [supported web server](https://helpx.adobe.com/experience-manager/6-3/sites/deploying/using/technical-requirements.html) according to the web server documentation.